geniusruler/StealthDetect_v1.0/README.md

 ---

-*StealthDetect helps protect those at risk from digital surveillance.
+*StealthDetect helps protect those at risk from tech enabled abuse.
 If you or someone you know is experiencing domestic violence or stalking, please reach out for help.*

 **You are never alone in this fight.
 You can always get help.**